harrysokool/MyFriends/PROJECT_LOG.md

 ## 1. Project Overview

-MyFriends is an iOS app for organizing people through custom folders and nested groups instead of a flat alphabetical phonebook.
+MyFriends is an iOS app for organizing people through nested folders instead of a flat alphabetical phonebook.

-### Core Product Direction

-Users can:

-- Create folders such as `School`, `Work`, `Family`, or `Projects`
-- Nest folders inside other folders
-- Store contacts inside specific folders
-- Treat contacts more like relationship profiles than basic address book entries
+The product direction is to treat contacts as relationship profiles grouped by real-life context such as family, work, school, projects, and communities.

 ---